 - Increase our investment in transportation technology, including telework, “smart highways,” and better synchronization of our traffic lights.

-- Help get people out of their cars by making strategic investments in bike paths and walking trails.
+- Help get people out of their cars by making investments in bike paths and walking trails.
+In 2019, I sponsored successful legislation to give local governments new authority to require sidewalks during development (HB1913).

 - Expand Metro to Centreville and beyond and adequately fund both Metro and the Virginia Railway Express.

-As the proud parent of three children who attend Fairfax County Public Schools, I know first hand the importance of quality public education.
-As a member of the Education Reform Subcommittee, I have worked closely on efforts to reform our Standards of Learning and was a co-patron of legislation creating the Standards of Learning Reform Committee.
-I was proud to accept the Virginia Education Association’s “Solid as a Rock for Public Education Award” for my efforts on the House Education Committee in 2017.
-Over the years, I have introduced successful legislation to promote career and technical education opportunities (HB1552) and strengthen the process for dealing with teachers accused of sexually assaulting a student.
-I have also co-sponsored legislation (HB 1871) to enhance efforts to fight bullying in our schools.
+As a Fairfax County Public Schools parent, I know first hand the importance of quality public education.
+As a member of the House Education Committee, I have worked to reform our Standards of Learning and introduced successful legislation to promote career and technical education opportunities (HB1552).
+To ensure that our schools provide a safe and welcoming learning environment, I introduced successful legislation to strengthen the process for dealing with teachers accused of sexually assaulting a student (HBs 150 and 438) and co-sponsored legislation (HB 1871) to enhance efforts to fight bullying.
+It has been an honor to be recognized multiple times by the Virginia Education Association with their “Solid as a Rock for Public Education Award.”

 As your delegate, my priorities include: